 About Twitter Ads

 You may see different kinds of ads on Twitter, such as: Promoted Tweets, Promoted Accounts, and Promoted Trends.
 These are clearly marked with a "promoted" icon.
 You can interact with promoted content in much the same way as organic content.
 If you follow, favorite, or Retweet content on Twitter, including promoted content, your followers may see your name associated with that content.

 Your interactions on Twitter, the information you provide at registration, and our relationships with ad partners all help make promoted content more relevant for you.

 When you use Twitter to follow, tweet, search or interact with Tweets, we may use these actions to tailor Twitter Ads for you.
 For example, when you search for a specific term, we can show you promoted content related to that topic.
-We also might tailor ads using your profile information or location, which may be based on your mobile device location (if you've turned on location features) or your IP address.
+We also might tailor ads using your profile information or location, which may be based on your mobile device location (if location features are turned on) or your IP address.
 This helps us show you local ads and other ads that you might prefer.

-Twitter may also tailor ads based on information that our ad partners provide us, like browser-related information (a browser cookie ID) or a scrambled, unreadable email address (a hash).
+Twitter may also tailor ads based on information that our ad partners provide us, like browser-related information (a browser cookie ID), a mobile device identifier, or a hashed email address.
 This helps Twitter display ads about things you've already shown interest in from brands and businesses that you may like.
 For example, if you've already visited the website of a flower shop, or signed up for their newsletter, you might see an ad on Twitter from that flower shop.
 We don't share your private, personal information with advertisers to make this happen.
 Learn more.

 It's up to you